-Entries will be accepted at the Youth and Ag Center, Grant County Fairgrounds, Lancaster, as follows:
+All entries will be accepted at the Youth and Ag Center, Grant County Fairgrounds, Lancaster, as follows:

-Entries can be brought to the fair office any time after June 1, Monday through Friday from 8am to 4pm.
-If mailing entries, they must be postmarked by Thursday, July 20, 2023.
-Last day to register will be Tuesday, July 25 from 8am to 8pm at the Youth and Ag Center, Fairgrounds.
-A late fee of \$10.00 will be assessed for entries received between July 26-July 28.
-After 4:00pm on July 28, no new entries will be accepted.
+All entries can be brought to the fair office any time after June 1, Monday through Friday from 8am to 4pm.
+If mailing entries, they must be postmarked by Thursday, July18, 2024.
+Last day to register will be Tuesday, July 23 from 8am to 8pm at the Youth and Ag Center, Fairgrounds.
+A late fee of \$10.00 will be assessed for entries received between July 24-July 26.
+After 4:00pm on July 26, no new entries will be accepted.